Are you looking to download WordPress and create your website?

 WordPress is an open-source project, and you can download it for free.
 Although many web hosting providers now install WordPress for you automatically, you can always download and install it manually on your own server or computer.

 In this article, we will show you how to download WordPress for free, as well as what you need to do next to get it installed.

 WordPress is free for anyone to download and use to build any kind of website without any restrictions.
 That’s because WordPress is an open-source community project that tens of thousands of talented people contribute to.

 According to our WordPress market share report, over 43% of websites on the internet use WordPress.

-There is a core team of developers that lead the project development, but anyone can contribute patches, fix bugs, make features, suggest features, and more.
+There is a core team of developers that leads the project development, but anyone can contribute patches, fix bugs, make features, suggest features, and more.

-Note: When we speak of the WordPress open-source project, we’re talking about self-hosted WordPress.org.
+Note: When we speak of the WordPress open-source project, we are talking about self-hosted WordPress.org.
 This is different from the WordPress.com hosting service.
-For more details, see our comparison between WordPress.com vs WordPress.org.
+For more details, see our comparison between WordPress.com vs. WordPress.org.